-- the administrative side of the Society's acitivities is run by a Secretariat managed by the CEO.
+- the administrative side of the Society's acitivities is run by a secretariat.

 - the Swedish Society of Medicine has approx. 12 000 members.
 The members are divided into 68 scientific sections.
 The sections make suggestions to the board regarding the submission of its views in the context of consultation processes, are responsible for the scientific programmes of the General meeting and arranges own scientific meetings

 Membership is open to those who

 - have graduated in medicine in a Nordic country

 - have graduated in medicine elsewhere and are licensed to practise in Sweden

 - hold a doctorate at a medical faculty in Sweden

 - study at a faculty of medicine (student members)

 - can apply for grants from the Society’s research funds

 - can attend Berzelius Symposia at reduced cost